 Boston College is a private, Roman Catholic Jesuit research university that is located just six miles from downtown Boston.
 The university is spread over 335 acres in the town of Chestnut Hill, Massachusetts.
 The suburban atmosphere is situated close enough to a major city to give students a variety of environments.
-With nearly 10,000 undergraduates, Boston College has been able to maintain low classroom sizes since it was established in 1863.
+With nearly 10,000 undergraduates, Boston College has maintained low classroom sizes since it was established in 1863.

 Because of its religious ties, Boston College places a large importance on the role of the Catholic Church in education.
 Students are encouraged to view their studies through a religious lens that will help them focus on making positive changes to society.
-The university does offer a wide range of majors, the most popular being speech communications and rhetoric, economics, finance and biology.
+The university does offer a wide range of majors, the most popular being economics, finance, biology, political science, communication, and psychology.
 Another well-respected program is the undergraduate school of business, The Carroll School of Management, which is consistently ranked as one of the best undergraduate business schools in the country.

 Music is an important element on campus.
 There are groups like the Boston College Screaming Eagles Marching Band, the Symphony Orchestra, and the University Chorale.
 Athletics also hold a significant place at Boston College.
 The 31 varsity teams, known as the Eagles, compete at the National Collegiate Athletic Association (NCAA) Division I level.
 These student athletes are also considered some of the most academically successful individuals in the country.

 Students who are interested in a strong education with ties to the Catholic Church should look into Boston College’s impressive academic programs.
 The university’s notable research facilities and dedicated faculty provide students with a nurturing environment in a suburban setting.
 Well-ranked undergraduate programs have resulted in Boston College being named one of the best “New Ivies” in the country.